-Photos of this affluent London district and the school Lara attended (according to Core Design’s biography) can be found over here.
+Photos of this affluent London district and the school Classic Lara attended can be found over here.

 5) Kelly M – Tomb Raider Horizons

 Last but not least, there’s me.
 While I wouldn’t necessarily say that Tomb Raider inspired me to travel, it certainly gave me a few more places to add to my travel wish list.